 A course in which a grade of D or F was earned may be repeated only once.
 A course in which a W (withdrawal) was assigned may be repeated only once.
-The College of Nursing, Health Sciences and Business repeat policy differs from the general policy.
-Consult the College of Nursing, Health Sciences and Business section of the catalog.
+For students in the School of Nursing, please refer to the Undergraduate Nursing Student Handbook.